 3. Google search console – Use organic data for SEM optimization

-The Google search console (formerly known as Google webmaster tools) helps you analyze your organic traffic from Google, but it can also help you improving your SEM results.
+The Google search Console (formerly known as Google webmaster tools) helps you analyze your organic traffic from Google, but it can also help you improve your SEM results.
 If you are using the Google search console, you can also use it to discover which search queries generate impressions of your website pages, but not being clicked on and turning into organic traffic.
 Use those keywords in your paid search campaigns and quickly generate more traffic.
 You’ll be surprised how many new keywords you may discover.
 It can actually help you discover a whole new vector of keywords you haven’t even thought of when you did your original keyword planning.

-On the search console, click on “Search analytics” and mark clicks, impressions, CTR and position as checked.
+On the search console, click on “Search Analytics” and mark clicks, impressions, CTR and position as checked.
 Filter by impressions, and you will now be able to see which keywords get the highest volumes.